 When sailing from berth to berth before, during and after the voyage there are several logistical aspects that must be addressed.
 Most of these are done by an agent on the shore but are changed because of different reasons.
 The means of communicating these logistical aspects would depend on the location of the ship / shore elements involved and could include VDES.
 In cases where cargo is transferred at sea (transhipment) the location could be out of range of other communications and VDES would be the preferred communication exchange platform.

 Information transfer could assist with efficiency of the overall cargo chain (for example the MonaLisa Sea Traffic Management (STM) concept).
+Logistics/Services could use the addressed (unicast and multicast) aspects of VDES.

 Sharing of route information could assist with allied services related to shipping and ship movements - this could include locks, pilotage, tug allocation, shore resources, and other logistical aspects.
 This use case represents the business to business aspect.